Find The Best Insurance

 The Federal Reserve also sets the interest rates for banks and other financial institutions to lend money to each other, which is called the federal funds rate.
 These financial institutions attach a premium to the federal rate to come up with their own lending rate: the prime rate.

-Using the prime rate as a benchmark, lenders and financial institutions then offer a range of loan rates to consumers.
-For example, you may be able to get a rate below 4% even if the average national mortgage rate is 4.05%.
-At the same time, you may have to pay a higher rate.
+Using the prime rate as a benchmark, lenders and financial institutions then offer a range of loan interest rates to consumers.
+For example, you may get a mortgage loan with an interest rate above 4% even if the average national mortgage rate is 3.65%.
+At the same time, you could get a lower interest rate.

 Get the latest money news and financial advice from Policygenius experts, delivered right to your inbox.